God Bless the Prince of Wales

-"God Bless the Prince of Wales" (Ar Dywysog Gwlad y Bryniau) is a patriotic song written to mark the occasion of the marriage of the future King Edward VII to Alexandra of Denmark.
+"God Bless the Prince of Wales" (Ar Dywysog Gwlad y Bryniau) is a royalist song.
+It was written to mark the occasion of the marriage of the then Prince of Wales, future King Edward VII to Alexandra of Denmark in 1863.
+The song was first performed at the Caernarfon Eisteddfod of 1862.

+Text

-The song was first proposed at the Caernarfon Eisteddfod of 1862.
-The words were written by the poet, John Ceiriog Hughes and the music by Henry Brinley Richards.
+The words were written by the poet John Ceiriog Hughes and the music by Henry Brinley Richards.
+The English words are by George Linley.
+The song was completed and performed in 1863.